 - Other medications that are prescribed for Parkinson’s or used to treat hallucinations may help relieve some LBD symptoms as well.

 Being Patient spoke to Aarsland about the differences between Alzheimer’s, Lewy body dementia and Parkinson’s, if genetics impact whether or not someone will develop LBD, treatment options and where research on the neurodegenerative condition is headed.

 The Difference Between Lewy Body Dementia and Alzheimer’s

-Being Patient: What is the difference between Lewy body dementia and Alzheimer’s disease?
+Being Patient: How is Lewy body dementia different from Alzheimer’s disease?

 Dag Aarsland: When a pathologist looks into the brain of someone with Lewy body disease versus Alzheimer’s, they see different changes.
 More importantly, for patients and carers, Lewy body disease often causes behavioral symptoms, whereas it’s more common for Alzheimer’s to cause memory or language problems.
 With Lewy body disease, we also have memory and language problems, but there are a lot of other symptoms which are also very problematic.
 These include psychiatric symptoms such as hallucinations, motor symptoms that are similar to those we see in Parkinson’s disease, very specific sleep disorders and a whole list of other changes.
 It’s a more complex symptom presentation for these patients.

 Being Patient: Some people have been diagnosed with early-onset Alzheimer’s only to find out they have Lewy body dementia.
 Alzheimer’s can be diagnosed with a PET scan or spinal tap by looking at the presence of beta-amyloid plaques or tau tangles in the brain.
 Does Lewy body dementia present itself similarly to Alzheimer’s in the initial stages?